AMP Camp 5 will be held on November 20 and 21, 2014. Please stay tuned for the details!

-AMP Camps are Big Data training events organized by the UC Berkeley AMPLab that teach big data analytics, machine learning, and popular open-source technologies including projects produced by the AMPLab.
+AMP Camps are Big Data training events organized by the UC Berkeley AMPLab about big data analytics, machine learning, and popular open-source software projects produced by the AMPLab.
 All AMP Camp curriculum, and whenever possible videos of instructional talks presented at AMP Camps, are published here and accessible for free.

 Hands-on Big Data Mini Course

 Check out our online Big Data Mini Course!
 The full course will take 2-4 hours to complete, and in the process you will:

 - Start a ~5 node cluster on EC2 running Hadoop and the Berkeley Data Analytics Stack (BDAS).